Collective leadership: Soviet Union

 Collective leadership (коллективное руководство, kollektivnoye rukovodstvo) or Collectivity of leadership (коллективность руководства, kollektivnost rukovodstva), was considered an ideal form of governance in the Union of Soviet Socialist Republics (USSR) under the Communist Party of the Soviet Union (CPSU).
 Its main task was to distribute powers and functions among the Politburo, the Central Committee, and the Council of Ministers to hinder any attempts to create a one-man dominance over the Soviet political system by a Soviet leader, such as that seen under Joseph Stalin's rule.
 On the national level, the heart of the collective leadership was officially the Central Committee of the Communist Party, but in practice, was the Politburo.
 Collective leadership is characterized by limiting the powers of the General Secretary and the Chairman of the Council of Ministers (Premier) as related to other offices by enhancing the powers of collective bodies, such as the Politburo.

-Vladimir Lenin was, according to Soviet literature, the perfect example of a leader ruling in favour of the collective.
+According to Soviet literature, Vladimir Lenin was the perfect example of a leader ruling in favour of the collective.
 Stalin was also claimed to embody this style of ruling, with most major policy decisions involving lengthy discussion and debate in the Politburo and/or Central Committee; after his death in 1953, Nikita Khrushchev accused Stalin of one-man dominance, leading to controversy surrounding the period of his rule.
 At the 20th Party Congress, Stalin's reign was criticized by Khrushchev as a "personality cult".
 As Stalin's successor, Khrushchev supported the ideal of collective leadership but increasingly ruled in an autocratic fashion, his anti-Stalin accusations followed by much the same behaviour which led to accusations of hypocrisy.
 In 1964, Khrushchev was ousted and replaced by Leonid Brezhnev as General Secretary and by Alexei Kosygin as Premier.
 Collective leadership was strengthened during the Brezhnev years and the later reigns of Yuri Andropov and Konstantin Chernenko.
 Mikhail Gorbachev's reforms helped spawn factionalism within the Soviet leadership, and members of Gorbachev's faction openly disagreed with him on key issues.
 The factions usually disagreed on how little or how much reform was needed to rejuvenate the Soviet system.

 Other left-wing parties

-Aside from Communist states, left-wing to far-left green and socialist parties in liberal democracies often also practice collective leadership under socialist ideals, either through male and female co-leaders or through several co-spokespersons.
+Aside from communist states, left-wing to far-left green and socialist parties in liberal democracies often also practice collective leadership under socialist ideals, either through male and female co-leaders or through several co-spokespersons.
 For green parties, this practice is often justified by their movement's emphasis on consensus decision making and gender equality.